alecsB/firstProject_PlayerStatus/README.md

               => To win in all long distance battle cases the player needs to have a Sniper;
               => To win in all short distance battle cases the player needs to have a Kalashnikov;

-# General rules according to which the game is running:
+_General rules according to which the game is running_:

    * Health:
          -  values between 0 and 100;